General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

-The previous discussion leads us to the following definition. \begin{definition}[ASG] Let $(\beta,p)\in \Es_d$ and $\Lambda\in\Ms_f([0,1])$.
-Let $n\in\N$ and consider the branching-coalescing particle system $\Gs=(\Gs_t)_{t\geq0}$ starting with $n$ particles at time $0$ and the following dynamic. \begin{itemize} \item For $\ell\in\,]m]$, each particle branches at rate $\beta_\ell$ into $\ell$ particles. \item If the current number of particles is $n\geq2$, then for $k\in\,]n]$, every $k$-tuple of particles coalesce into a single particle at rate $\lambda_{n,k}$. \end{itemize} Then the $(\beta,p,\Lambda)$-ASG in $[0,t]$ starting from a sample of size $n$ is the pair $(\Gs_t,p)$, where $\Gs_t$ is the realisation of the particle system in $[0,t]$ and $p$ is the colouring rule (see also Definition \ref{ASGprecise} for a more detailed description of the branching-coalescing system). \end{definition} \begin{remark} A realisation $\Gs_t $ of the ASG in $[0,t]$ equipped with the genealogical order can be understood as a directed acyclic graph (DAG) (see Definition~\ref{ASGprecise}).
-We refer to the particles in~$\Gs_t$ that are present at time~$0$ as roots (sometimes called sources in graph theory) and to the ones at time~$t$ as leaves (or sinks). \end{remark} \begin{remark} For any $(\beta,p,\Lambda)\in\Es_d\times \Ms_f([0,1])$, the $(\beta,p,\Lambda)$-ASG provides a natural genealogy to the SDE \eqref{eq:SDEoriginal02}.
-From Theorem~\ref{thm:infiniteed}, we can conclude that, as announced in the introduction, one can associate infinitely many different genealogies to the same forward model. \end{remark}
+These observations motivate the following definition. \begin{definition}[ASG] Fix $(\beta,p)\in \R_+^{m-1}\times \Ps_m$, $\Lambda\in\Ms_f^*([0,1])$.
+The $(\beta,p,\Lambda)$-ASG in $[0,t]$ starting from a sample of size $n$ is the pair $(\Gs_t,p)$, where $\Gs_t$ is the branching-coalescing particle system in~$[0,t]$ that starts with $n\in\Nb$ particles at time $0$ and that evolves as follows. \begin{itemize} \item For $\ell\in\,]m]$, each particle branches at rate $\beta_\ell$ into $\ell$ particles. \item If the current number of particles is $j\geq2$, then for $k\in\,]j]$, every $k$-tuple of particles coalesce into a single particle at rate $\lambda_{j,k}$. \end{itemize} We refer to the particles in~$\Gs_t$ that are present at time~$0$ as \emph{roots} and to the particles at time~$t$ as \emph{leaves}.
+We write $L_t$ for the number of leaves of~$\Gs_t$ and call $L:=(L_t:\, t\geq 0)$ the \emph{leaf process}. \end{definition} A more precise construction of the branching-coalescing system is provided in Definition~\ref{ASGprecise}.
+We write~$\Gs_t^n$ instead of $\Gs_t$ (resp. $L_t^n$ instead of $L_t$) whenever we want to stress the number of roots~$n$.
+Processes reminiscent to~$L$ also go by the name block-counting process of the ASG~\citep{gonzalezcasanova2018}, line-counting process of the ASG~\citep{LKBW15}, or process of potential ancestral lineages~\citep[Sect.
+5.4]{etheridge2011some}.